jcguidry/flight-ml-ingest-gcp-func/README.md

 - `src/ingest.py`: Used to get flight data from the FlightAware API, given a flight identifier and a time range.
 It then stores the data in a BigQuery table.
 - `src/ingest.ipynb`: Where the ingest.py file can be developed and debugged.
 All execution must occur in the `main()` function.
 The script, `src/ingest.py`, should be an identical copy of this notebook.
 - `src/convert_to_py.ipynb`: A single-cell notebook which converts the `src/ingest.ipynb` to a Python script.
 You can run this after making changes to the `src/ingest.ipynb` notebook.
 - `src/utils.py`: Has utility functions which are imported into ingest.
 Includes a class for encoding JSON objects to strings and decoding strings back to JSON objects.
-This Is useful for storing JSON objects in environment variables, rather than importing them from a JSON file.
+This is useful for storing JSON objects in environment variables, rather than importing them from a JSON file.
 Additionally, this script contains a helper class for the FlightAware API.
 - `.github/workflows/deploy.yaml`: Defines a GitHub Actions workflow for deploying ()or updating) the Cloud Function on GCP, along with the Cloud Function's configuration options.

 Additional files in the repository include: